 - We believe that marriage is ordained by God and should be between one man and one woman.
 The family unit is a critical part to development and should be honored the way God designed.
 (Matthew 19: 4-6; 1 Corinthians 7:1-16).

 Hannah Arrowood is the founder and Executive Director of Present Age Ministries.
 She passionately combines 10 years of experience in corporate America with eight years of nonprofit leadership.
 Hannah is a visionary and is skillful at bringing solutions to complex system problems through logistically developing community collaboration and establishing standards of excellence.
 Hannah is a featured conference speaker and author.
 Hannah’s education foundation is in Business with emphasis in Project Management through George Washington School of Business, as well as completion of the Ministry Mastery Certification through Ministry Ventures.
-Hannah is married to Jeff and has two daughters, Sierra and Brianna.
+Hannah is married and has two daughters.

 Gloria has 25 years of leadership experience ranging from Social Worker, Non-Profit Board Member, and owner of a private business.
 She has a Bachelor of Arts from LSU, a Master of Arts from Liberty University, and is a Licensed Professional Counselor in the State of North Carolina.
 Gloria has been passionate about the mission of Present Age Ministries since it was founded and continues to be devoted to the growing needs.
 She utilizes her background in social work, clinical work, and program development to ensure that our programs our of highest excellence and victim-centered/trauma informed.